railsuser2014/openobject-doc-book-en/source/bi/installation/installation.rst

 ==================

 To make BI working on any system.
-We need a TinyERP Server and preferably GTK client if needed running on the system.
+We need a OpenERP Server and preferably OpenERP GTK client if needed running on the system.

    1. :ref:`Installing TinyERP Server and OLAP module <install-olap>`